Azure/azure-sphere-samples/Samples/Certificates/Cert_HighLevelApp/get-certificates.md

 To convert the Root CA certificate:

-1. Open the [Azure Sphere command-line tool](https://docs.microsoft.com/azure-sphere/reference/overview), and run OpenSSL.
+1. Open a [command-line interface](https://docs.microsoft.com/azure-sphere/reference/overview)  using PowerShell, Windows command prompt, or Linux command shell.
 1. Type an OpenSSL command in the following format to convert the exported .cer file to .pem format:

    `x509 -in <root-ca-cert>.cer -outform pem -out <root-ca-cert>.pem`